 - 1. Confirm the curtailment list that contains the non-firm and firm complete curtailments for the current and next hour. - 1.1.
 This will alert the other reliability coordinators that a TLR Level 6 has been declared and that there are curtailments that need to be acknowledged for implementation. - 1.2.
 Once the sinking reliability coordinators acknowledge the curtailments the IDC will send a reliability cap of zero to the balancing authorities on the tags for curtailment implementation. - 2.
 Exclude some or all of the tag curtailments from the congestion management report before declaring a TLR Level 6. - 2.1.
 This can be done by the issuing reliability coordinator using the "Reissue/Exclude" option in the congestion management report. - 2.2.
 This will give the issuing reliability coordinator the option of selecting those transactions they wish to exclude from the TLR issuance. - 2.3.
 Once the appropriate tags are selected the reliability coordinator will re-issue the TLR and the list of excluded tags will appear on the congestion management report, but will not be in the curtailed state.
-The reliability coordinator will then have to confirm the TLR to send the TLR Level 6 notification to the other reliability coordinators.
+The reliability coordinator will then have to confirm the TLR to send the TLR Level 6 notification to the other reliability coordinators. - 2.4.
+Any tags that were not chosen for exclusion will be sent out to the other reliability coordinators for acknowledgement and curtailment. - 2.5.
+This option allows the reliability coordinator to declare a TLR Level 6 without implementing tag curtailments. - 3.
+Disregard some or all of the tag curtailments from the congestion management report while acknowledging the curtailments of a TLR Level 6:

-2.5.
-This option allows the reliability coordinator to declare a TLR Level 6 without implementing tag curtailments.
-2035 3.
-Disregard some or all of the tag curtailments from the congestion management report while acknowledging the curtailments of a TLR Level 6: 3.1.
-The sinking reliability coordinator can only do this for each tag 2040 curtailment after they receive a TLR Level 6 congestion management report from the issuing reliability coordinator.
-3.2.
+- 3.1.
+The sinking reliability coordinator can only do this for each tag curtailment after they receive a TLR Level 6 congestion management report from the issuing reliability coordinator. - 3.2.
 The sinking reliability coordinator will select the "Disregard" option for the tags they wish not to curtail.
-This is done in the 2045 acknowledgement screen.
-3.3.
-When the "Disregard" option is chosen and the "Acknowledgement" button selected the IDC will update the congestion management report to identify to all reliability coordinators that the sinking 2050 reliability coordinator has disregarded the curtailment and does not plan on implementing it.
-3.4.
+This is done in the acknowledgement screen. - 3.3.
+When the "Disregard" option is chosen and the "Acknowledgement" button selected the IDC will update the congestion management report to identify to all reliability coordinators that the sinking reliability coordinator has disregarded the curtailment and does not plan on implementing it. - 3.4.
 This will prompt the issuing reliability coordinator to initiate a conversation with the sinking reliability coordinator for further clarification on why the suggested curtailment will not take place.